VedantMohann/cse15l-lab-reports/cse15lLab5.md

 Dear TA,
 I was working on a leetcode problem (#238, product of arrays except self), and I am getting an ArrayOutOfBoundsException.
 I am using IntellIJ.
-And get an out of bounds excpetion.
+I put my code in a java file, and I am using a bash file to compile and run the java file. .
 The failure-inducing input is [1,2,3,4].
 Attached are screenshots of my code.
 Please let me know how I can fix my code.
 Thanks!
 ![Image](lab5-1.png) <br>
 ![Image](lab5-2.png) <br>